-As a result of the internal restructuring, a full valuation allowance was placed against excess foreign tax credits totaling \$58.9 million.
+As a result of the internal restructuring, a full valuation allowance was placed against excess foreign tax credits totaling \$58.9 million in 2015.
+The excess foreign tax credits were written-off against the valuation allowance in 2016 because of the remote likelihood that the foreign tax credits will be utilized.